guanwei0711/cuda/gemm/README.md

 ### Optimizations
   - Each thread now stages sub-tiles of A and B into registers and reuses them across a 2D block of output accumulators.
 This raises the amount of compute performed per shared load, which both hides latency and relieves pressure on the MIO unit.
   - Several hyperparameters affect performance.
-After a parameter sweep, the best configuration was: each thread computes a 4×4 output block, the tile size is 64×16, and block size of 256 threads.
+After a parameter sweep, the best configuration is: each thread computes a 4×4 output block, the tile size is 64×16, and block size of 256 threads.

 ### Analysis
   - This kernel still has unresolved memory access issues, including uncoalesced accesses and bank conflicts.
 Applying swizzling to remove the bank conflicts increased the live register count and lowered occupancy (see the proof of concept [here](pocs/poc_1_gemm_2d_tiling_conflict_free.cuh)), so the memory access optimization is deferred to a later version.